Travel Guide Customize Your Trip

 Honey hunters from Nepal

-Enjoy the traditional way of Nepal honey hunting
+Enjoy the traditional Nepal honey hunting.

-There are many mountains cliffs in Nepal where you can see the wild bee honey.
-The Manaslu and Annapurna regions hills near the forest big stone has few of them.
-Nepal honey hunting will mostly go to hunt in Annapurna and Manaslu regions.
-As the which makes hive on the vertical slopes of these cliffs that’s why it is dangerous activity.
-We can see some sites of clifs which has local names of honey hunters who died during honey harvesting.
+Some indigenous Nepali communities, like Gurungs and Magars, are in this process.
+There are many mountain cliffs in Nepal where you can see wild honeybees.
+The Manaslu and Annapurna regions hills near the forest have few of them.
+Nepal honey hunters will mostly go to hunt in the Annapurna and Manaslu regions.

-Nepal honey hunting is a very old tradition in the mountain areas of Nepal.
-In the past, people used to organize the religious ceremony before collecting honey to protect themselves from the attack of honeybees and any misshapen.
-The honey hunter from the local village celebrates honey hunting as a festival by offering flowers, grains, and sheep to God before shooting.
-The worship is organized to respect the hard work of honeybees and their contribution, to the survival of human beings.
-Everyone is excited and curious to watch honey hunters working at the cliffs.
+They do this to protect themselves from the honeybee’s attack and any misshapen.
+The honey hunter from the local village celebrates honey hunting as a festival.
+They offer flowers, grains, and sheep to God before shooting.
+People organize the worship to respect the hard work of honeybees.

-Taste the wild honey
+Taste the wild honey.

-Nepal Honey hunting tour is doing by well experience villagers who hang from cliffs as tall as 300 m with the help of homemade ropes and Bamboo ladders.
+The well-experienced villagers hang from cliffs as tall as 300 m.
+They climb with the help of homemade ropes and Bamboo ladders.
 The leaders of the hunters collect honey in the bucket from the beehives and pass it down to another person.
 You can also taste the wild honey if you are in the hunting time.
-This wild honey is used for a medical purpose which still exists and has medicinal value with a great deal of money in the international market.

-Nepal Honey hunting tour is still part of traditional livelihood; that is why it is more interesting for tourists to know the Nepali traditional honey hunting knowledge and skills.
 The trekking routes to and from the honey bee hives are exciting and breathtaking.
-Nepal honey hunting gives the visitors to take in the beauty and magnificence of the Nepali landscape and wildlife.
+Nepal honey hunting allows guests to see the beauty of the Nepali terrain and nature.
 At the same time, tourists can experience the culture.
 Thus, it adds more color to our delight.
-Nepal Honey hunting tour gives you the best experience of the traditional method of wild honey harvesting and hunting which is worth a visit

-Enjoy the Nepal honey hunting tour with the best view in the village of Annapurna region
+Enjoy the Nepal honey hunting tour with the best view in the village of Annapurna region.

 We can arrange a Nepal honey hunting tour in different parts of Nepal.
-We take you to the Annapurna region one of the best Gurung villages this honey-hunting trip.
-Honey hunting is usually done in October and November in Autumn and in springtime from Mid-April to May.
+On this honey-hunting trip, we take you to the Annapurna region, one of the best Gurung villages.
+Honey hunting is usually done in October and November in Autumn.
+It is also done in springtime from mid-April to May.

 You will stay at the local homestay accommodation during the tour.

-We specially arrange the Nepal honey hunting tour in Lamjung District nearby the famous Ghale Gaon village. it is a famous cultural Village.
-You can ask us for any alternative honey hunting itinerary if you want to try it in different areas.
+We specially arranged the Nepal honey hunting tour in Lamjung District.
+It is near the famous Ghale Gaon village.
+It is a renowned cultural Village.
+You can ask us for any alternative honey hunting itinerary in different areas.

 What to pack for Nepal honey hunting